CAMPI

 Accurate quantification of peptides and proteins is essential for understanding biological processes, identifying biomarkers, and advancing diagnostics and therapeutic research.
 This project invites mass spectrometry (MS) analytical laboratories and bioinformatics groups to evaluate the reproducibility and quantification capabilities of advanced MS platforms.
 Human fecal samples will be processed and spiked with a defined set of peptide standards at varying concentrations to assess response linearity, reproducibility and peptide/protein quantitation.
 These samples will be analyzed using standardized data-independent acquisition (DIA) protocols across multiple MS platforms.
 With this project, we aim to harness the capabilities of advanced mass spectrometers for accurate and comprehensive quantification of peptides and proteins, ultimately revealing biological functions within complex biological matrices.

-Only about 50% of genes can be annotated from metagenomics data, with the rest of them spanning from pure unknown to some degrees of annotations and identifications in samples.
-This project invites the community collect, mine, and collate metaproteome datasets for conserved PUFs (identified in more than one sample but with no annotation) in human gut microbiomes.
+Only about 50% of genes can be annotated from metagenomics data, with the rest spanning from pure unknown to some degrees of annotations and identifications in samples.
+This project invites the community to collect, mine, and collate metaproteome datasets for conserved PUFs (identified in more than one sample but with no annotation) in human gut microbiomes.
 With this project, we aim to devise methods to extract information about conserved PUFs, notably relying on what metaproteomic analyses already provide and extend it with other methods to help characterize these conserved PUFs.

-Previous and ongoing CAMPIs
+Register nowPrevious and ongoing CAMPIs